jackmarley254/RealtyHub/README.md

 # Real Estate Web Application

-### This README file provides a comprehensive guide to your real estate web application, covering the introduction, project structure, features, database models, API endpoints, frontend implementation, authentication and authorization, and authors.
+### This README file provides a comprehensive guide to your real estate web application, covering the introduction, features, database models, API endpoints, frontend implementation, authentication and authorization, and authors.

 ## Table of Contents
 - [Introduction](#introduction)